GLOBAL MARKETS-Equities, oil rally in anticipation of more U.S. stimulus spending | Business

 GLOBAL MARKETS-Equities, oil rally in anticipation of more U.S. stimulus spending

-Global equity benchmarks jumped and safe havens such as the dollar and U.S. Treasury bonds dipped on Tuesday as Janet Yellen used her Treasury secretary confirmation hearing to bolster the case for additional fiscal stimulus.
+Global equity benchmarks jumped and safe-haven currencies such as the U.S. dollar dipped on Tuesday as Janet Yellen used a confirmation hearing on her appointment as Treasury secretary to bolster the case for additional fiscal stimulus.
 The move would aim to mend the economic damage inflicted by the coronavirus pandemic on the world's largest economy.

 Risk assets such as oil and emerging market stocks also rallied.
 Yellen told the Senate Finance Committee that the government must "act big" with its next coronavirus relief package.

 "A strong (stimulus) package would psychologically lift the mood of the investor and a good many consumers are going to go out and spend," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
-MSCI's gauge of stocks across the globe rose 0.67% following broad gains in Asia and Europe.
+MSCI's gauge of stocks across the globe gained 0.83% following broad gains in Asia and slight losses in Europe.

 Wall Street is also bracing for tougher regulations now that the Democrats control the Senate, with Biden set to nominate two consumer champions to top financial agencies.
 In foreign exchange markets, the U.S. dollar slipped from close to its highest in nearly a month as caution set in before Yellen's testimony, where she reaffirmed a commitment to a market-determined exchange rate.